agracio/edge-js/README.md

 ## Mono

 Mono is no longer actively supported.
 Exisitng code will remain with no plans of removing it but focus will be on .NET Core.
-Mono tests are now excluded from CI.
+Mono tests are excluded from CI.

-## F# Support

-`edge-fs` only supports .NET 4.x projects on Windows, does not support Core CLR on any plarform.

 ## Node.js application packaging